How to Calculate Your Refrigerant Charge Guide – Part 2 of 3

 Total System Charge Isn’t Necessarily What’s On the Nameplate

-Back in the day, the system charge was always determined by the tonnage of the unit and then, depending on where you were located (cold vs warm climate), you would either choose 3 lbs per ton or 4 lbs per ton.
+Back in the day, the system charge was always determined by the tonnage of the unit and then, depending on where you were located (cold vs warm climate), you would either choose 3 lbs per ton or 4 lbs per ton (if you weren’t measured in coulombs and use coulomb law).

-Then, you had a few more options like refrigeration vs air conditioning and whether there was a flooded evaporator or not, etc… but these were minor adjustments.
+Then, you had a few more options like refrigeration vs air conditioning system and whether there was a flooded evaporator or not, whether you’re using electric charge, whether there was a liquid line, whether you were negatively charged or had positive charge, etc… but these were minor adjustments.

-However, starting 10 or more so years ago, regulations started to focus on leaks and indeed agencies began to write requirements that targeted equipment 50 lbs and over…
+However, starting 10 or more so years ago, how charge is measured started to focus on leaks and indeed agencies began to write requirements that targeted equipment 50 lbs and over with electric field…

-And somewhere along the way, instead of reporting normal system charges, we as an industry began to report only the nameplate.
+And somewhere along the way, instead of reporting normal system charges, we as an industry began to report only the nameplate or using a metering device as a shortcut for charge flow.

 Because if the nameplate was less than 50, then the tech didn’t have to record as much information…